-LIC New Jeevan Anand promises to provide financial protection to your family as well as serves as a risk-free vehicle to invest your savings.
+LIC New Jeevan Anand promises to provide financial protection to your family as well as serve as a risk-free vehicle to invest your savings.
 It claims to inculcate the discipline of regular savings.

 Since it is a participating endowment policy, the profit declaration plays a major role here.
 There is no guarantee that your hard-earned savings fetch you a decent return on investment under the new Jeevan Anand policy.

 Please beware of insurance agents who try to exaggerate the benefits of this policy for their agent commission.

 The market is flooded with different investment products.
 One must weigh the suitability of the various policies in the investment bazaar based on risk appetite, and time frame.

 Choose an investment product by keeping in mind the asset allocation as well.